Melodic-Mind/Note-Art/README.md

 ## About

+* Create Notes, Chords, Scales and more easily.
 * Designed to be simple and intuitive.
+* Create scores using music composition logic
+  Note-Art has a music notation api that works like writing music sheets.
+* Easily integrate with other music libraries to play music in the browser You can use libraries like ToneJS to easily play scales, chords and even scores you create with Note-Art.
 * Use this library to create tools for musicians, research music theory, just create some fun music with programming and much more!

 ## Features
 1. Create Notes, Chords, Scales and more, manipulate and extract information from them.